A Jedi's Fight - A Star Wars Fan Fiction Story

 The Tychorion drifted in static position in orbit around Dalmaran.
 General Crix Madine walked over to the transport bay as a small transport ship from Irithim arrived.
 After the ship's landing the small figure of Leia Organa Solo immediately came down the ramp of the ship.

-"Thank you, general.
+"Thank you, Crix.
 I want to introduce to you Fern'all To'lo'imon, captain-general of the Dalmarian navy fleet.
 He want permission to come on board and accompany us on our trip to the Palomintar System."

 "Welcome on board of the Tychorion, captain To'lo'imon," Madine said and brought a formal salute.